top of page

 35. What musical instrument did King David play?

-King Saul often requested that David play the lyre to relieve his stress.
+King Saul often requested that David play music to relieve his stress.

 1 Samuel 16:14-23